ejneyland/cityRun_SQL_db/README.md

    - [Task 5: Design Modifications](#task-5-design-modifications-13-marks)
    - [Task 6: Non-Relational DB Queries - MongoDB](#task-6-non-relational-database-queries-mongodb)

-.sql files in this repository are named in relation to tasks 1-6, e.g. T1_, T2_, T3_, etc.
-Each task and sub-task is outlined and described in contents section 3, under its respective task number.

 ## 1. City Run (CR) Assignment brief